Apple

 Step 1: Organize your photo library.

-• duplicate photos, such as those you downloaded twice
+• Duplicate photos, such as those you downloaded twice

 • Similar shots (like the five selfies you took so you can pick a good one)